Författare

 Jonathan Clements

-Jonathan Clements är en uppskattad författare inom Samhälle och politik och Ekonomi och Ledarskap med totalt 14 böcker tillgängliga på Bokkollen, utgivna hos Scribe Publications, Tuttle Publishing, Little, Brown Book Group.
+Jonathan Clements är en uppskattad författare inom Samhälle och politik och Ekonomi och Ledarskap med totalt 14 böcker tillgängliga på Bokkollen, utgivna hos Little, Brown Book Group, Tuttle Publishing, John Wiley & Sons Inc.

-Bland verken finns Rebel Island, som toppar listan över Jonathan Clementss populäraste böcker.
-Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.
+Bland verken finns Brief History of the Martial Arts, som toppar listan över Jonathan Clementss populäraste böcker.
+Verken spänner över sport, fritid & hobby och tilltalar läsare som uppskattar genren.

 Letar du efter något nytt att läsa?
-Prova Little Book of Main Street Money – ett annat uppskattat verk av Jonathan Clements.
+Prova Brief History of the Samurai – ett annat uppskattat verk av Jonathan Clements.

 På Bokkollen gör vi det enkelt att navigera i Jonathan Clementss författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.